 October 1.
 Candidates submit dossiers to the Writing Program Office Manager.
-If this date occurs on a weekend, candidates may submit by 9am the following Monday.

 December 15.
 The RPC writes a recommendation letter for each candidate, offering a rationale and citing review materials.
 The committee notifies the candidate of their recommendation in a short email (but does not send the full recommendation letter).
 If the RPC's recommendation is negative (the committee does not recommend reappointment and/or promotion), that email must include a brief explanation of which criteria were not met.
 That email serves as the memorandum required by the APT document.
 The committee gives the full letter and the email to the Office Manager to be included in the candidate's portfolio.